 Linear Algebra in ML

-Vector Spaces and Linear Transformations
+Vector Spaces and Transformations

 $$f(x) = Ax$$